SayaliThorat17/Design-Pattern---Visitor-in-Java/README.md

-# CSX42: Assignment 5
+# CSX42: Design Patterns - Assignment 5

-I have implemented Visitor design_pattern for this assignment.
+I have implemented Visitor Pattern for this assignment.